 - Preheat the oven to 350 °F (180 °C)

-- Roast fresh tuna and pumpkin until smooth.
+- Roast fresh tuna and pumpkin.
 Cool and crush.

 - In a bowl, beat the egg, add peeled and grated carrot, catnip herb, olive oil, tuna and pumpkin.
-Add the oatmeal and mix until homogeneous dough remains.
+Add the oat flour and mix until homogeneous dough forms.
 Rest 5 minutes.

 - Spread the dough up to 0.5 inches thick.
 Cut with molds of your choice.
 Place the cookies on a greased paper tray and bake at 350 °F (180 °C) for 10-15 minutes.
 Rest at room temperature.